gregg127/anton/docs/docs/index.md

 # Introduction

 Anton is a cluster of servers managed with Kubernetes, serving as my homelab.
 The name was inspired by the ‘Silicon Valley’ series.
-This site is a journal/documentation/step by step guide how I setup the homelab and what services I have put on it.
+This site is a journal/changelog/documentation/step by step guide how I setup the homelab and what services I have put on it.
 The goal of this documentation is to show steps that I went through while saving some of the most important commands etc. so that I can reproduce any given step if something goes wrong.

+To get the final version of installation go to the last chapter - [Quickstart](../99_quickstart).
+All chapters before that are done incrementally, meaning that in some chapters I might have done some mistakes and made bad choices that later on would be fixed and described in the following chapters.

 ## Anton nodes specs